Mathematical Applications Group: History

+In 1980, MAGI retained the marketing and sales services of Astralvision Communications to exclusively represent and introduce Synthavision in Hollywood to the motion picture community.
+It was through the efforts of Astralvision's director of sales, Jon Edwards, that Synthavision was first introduced to Tron creators, director Steven Lisberger, and producer Donald Kushner in 1980, before Tron subsequently found a home for the motion picture to be developed and produced at Disney.

 Tron

-In 1981, MAGi was hired by Disney to create half of the majority of the 20 minutes of CG needed for the film Tron.
-Twenty minutes of CG animation, in the early 1980s, was extremely gutsy, and so MAGi was a portion of the CG animation, while other companies were hired to do the other animation shots.
-Since SynthaVision was easy to animate and could create fluid motion and movement, MAGi was assigned with most of Tron's action sequences.
+In 1981, MAGI was hired by Disney to create half of the majority of the 20 minutes of CGI needed for the film Tron.
+Twenty minutes of CGI animation, in the early 1980s, was extremely gutsy, and so MAGi was a portion of the CGI animation, while other companies were hired to do the other animation shots.
+Since SynthaVision was easy to animate and could create fluid motion and movement, MAGI was assigned with most of Tron's action sequences.
 These classic scenes include the light cycle sequence and Clu's tank and recognizer pursuit scene.
-Despite the high quality images that SynthaVision was able to create, the CSG solid modeling could not create anything with complex shapes and multiple curves, so simpler objects like the light cycles and tanks were assigned to MAGi.
-MAGi was given $1.2 million to finance the animation needed for Tron.
-MAGi needed more R&D and many other engineers who were working in government contracts at MAGi were assigned into MAGi's "SynthaVision" division.
+Despite the high-quality images that SynthaVision was able to create, the CSG solid modeling could not create anything with complex shapes and multiple curves, so simpler objects like the light cycles and tanks were assigned to MAGI.
+MAGI was given $1.2 million to finance the animation needed for Tron.
+MAGI needed more R&D and many other engineers who were working in government contracts at MAGI were assigned into MAGI's "SynthaVision" division.

-MAGi sped up the process of supplying its work to Disney Studios in Burbank by a transcontinental computer hook-up.
-Before each scene was finalized in MAGi's lab in Elmsford, New York, it was previewed on a computer monitor at Disney.
+MAGI sped up the process of supplying its work to Walt Disney Studios in Burbank, California by a transcontinental computer hook-up.
+Before each scene was finalized in MAGI's lab in Elmsford, New York, it was previewed on a computer monitor at Disney.
 Corrections could then be made in the scene immediately.
 Previously, the only way of previewing the scene was to film it, ship it to Burbank, get corrections made, ship it back to Elmsford, and continue this "ping-ponging" until the scene was correct.
-The computer link cut between two-and-a-half to five days from the creation of each scene.
+The computer link is cut between two-and-a-half to five days from the creation of each scene.

 During the production of Tron, animators and computer image choreographers Bill Kroyer and Jerry Rees invited John Lasseter (who would later co-found Pixar) to see some of the light cycle animation.
-Lasseter said in "The Making of Tron" featurette that the light cycle animation was the first CG animation he had ever seen.
+Lasseter said in "The Making of Tron" featurette that the light cycle animation was the first CGI animation he had ever seen.